timarney/react-multipage/README.md

-#What
-Test sharing React Components across multiple physical HTML pages (not a single page app) using multiple Webpack entry points.
+This is a test to demonstrate sharing React Components across multiple physical HTML pages (not a single page app) using multiple Webpack entry points.

-#Why
 This setup allows different pages to pull in only the code they need (bundled via Webpack).

 #Production Output
 ```